 With so much patterned hosiery for women out there, which patterns are best?
 Small repeating patterns in a geometric print work well.
 So do small dots or a tiny floral.
 The more compact the print, the more discreet and slimming the look.
 Large, bold patterns are loud and make your legs look heavy.

 Pinstripes are traditional and will tone things down.
 They also have the bonus of lengthening your legs because they create a vertical line from top to bottom.
 Don’t ever buy patterned hose with horizontal lines.
 These are just not flattering on any woman.

 8. Wear With Boots

 You can wear patterned stockings with shoes or booties.
 It’s best if they are the same color as your stockings.
 If you are shy about exposing so much leg, throw on a tall boot.
-You’ll still see a bit of the stocking peeking through and even that is pretty sexy.
+You’ll still see a bit of the hose peeking through, and even that is pretty sexy.

 9. Don’t Wear Fishnets to Work

-Fishnet stockings are one of the sexiest of patterned tights.
-If you want to wear these choose black or nude.
-In most business environments they would be too suggestive to wear so reserve them for after hours.
+Fishnet stockings are sexy tights.
+If you want to wear, these Choose black or nude.
+In most business environments, they would be too suggestive to wear so reserve them for after hours.

 When patterned tights are a big distraction because they are too sleazy or too kooky, you’ve got the look wrong.
-But when they when they just create enough excitement to make someone take a quick second look, then you know you’ve got it right.
-A touch of excitment is all you need to spice up your wardrobe and look sexy at 40, 50 and beyond.
+But when they just create enough excitement to make someone take a quick second look, and then you know you’ve got it right.
+A touch of drama is all you need to spice up your wardrobe and look sexy at 40, 50, and beyond.